-The main reason why this tooth problem may occur is lack of enough jaw space behind the second molar.
-If the rest of the teeth are misaligned, the wisdom teeth might never erupt or might erupt partially.
-While wisdom teeth are four (upper right and left and lower right and left), some people may have all of them while others may have just one or two.
+The main reason why this tooth problem may occur is the lack of enough jaw space behind the second molar.
+If the rest of the teeth are misaligned, the wisdom teeth might never erupt or erupt partially.
+While wisdom teeth are four (upper right and left and lower right and left), some people may have all of them, while others may have just one or two.
 About twenty-five percent of people are estimated to lack one or more wisdom teeth.
-While it is not generally understood why lack of space exists, there seems to be a connection between having big tooth size and/or tooth crowding and having impacted wisdom teeth.
+While it is not generally understood why lack of space exists, there seems to be a connection between having big tooth size and tooth crowding and having impacted wisdom tooth.

-There are researchers who blame the incidence of third molar impaction on dietary changes in the modern society.
-When the modern man’s diet is compared to the stone-age man’s diet, it’s concluded that the latter’s required more chewing muscle activity.
-This muscle activity is believed to have aroused better jawbone growth, hence providing adequate space for wisdom teeth eruption.
-It is also assumed that because the early man ate coarse food that had the effect of generating extensive tooth damage and loss, teeth shifted forward leaving enough space for wisdom teeth to erupt.
+There are researchers who blame the incidence of third molar impaction on dietary changes in modern society.
+When the modern man’s diet is compared to the stone-age man’s, it’s concluded that the latter required more chewing muscle activity.
+This muscle activity is believed to have aroused better jawbone growth, providing adequate space for wisdom teeth eruption.
+It is also assumed that because the early man ate coarse food that had the effect of generating extensive tooth damage and loss, teeth shifted forward, leaving enough space for wisdom teeth to erupt.
 As you can see, it’s not extremely clear why wisdom teeth develop.

 Who is affected by impacted wisdom teeth?

 Any human being can have impacted teeth that can cause spontaneous pain.
-If the following three factors are present, chances are that your wisdom teeth will not grow properly.
-First, if your jaw bone lacks enough space for the wisdom teeth to erupt, then they won’t.
-Second, in case other teeth in your mouth blocks your wisdom tooth’s eruption path, it might fail to grow properly.
+If the following three factors are present, your wisdom teeth will not grow properly.
+First, if your jawbone lacks enough space for the wisdom teeth to erupt, they won’t.
+Second, if other teeth in your mouth block your wisdom tooth’s eruption path, it might fail to grow properly.
 Lastly, if the impacted tooth is angled or positioned improperly, it might fail to erupt or erupt partially.
-There are various types of impacted teeth positions: distal, mesial, vertical, horizontal, bony and soft tissue.
-The only way to know which of these impactions affect you is to see a dentist at URBN Dental to best decide the treatment needed for these specific situations.
+There are various types of impacted teeth positions: distal, mesial, vertical, horizontal, bony, and soft tissue.
+The only way to know which of these impactions affect you is to see a dentist at URBN Dental to decide the best treatment needed for these specific situations.

-If your dentist or oral surgeon asks you to have the Impacted Wisdom Teeth removal then it should be considered due to possible wisdom tooth infection and dental issues that may arise..
-This tooth can cause pain and if the tooth is partially erupted or fully erupted it could be hard to keep clean which means that plaque can accumulate beneath it over time and cause cavities, dental pain, and dental infections.
-This is particularly true for people with misaligned or mal-positioned teeth, partially erupted teeth or wanting teeth brushing habits.
+If your dentist or oral surgeon asks you to have the Impacted Wisdom Teeth removal, it should be considered due to possible wisdom tooth infection and dental issues.
+This tooth can cause pain, and if it is partially erupted or fully erupted, it could be hard to keep clean, which means that plaque can accumulate beneath it over time and cause cavities, dental pain, and dental infections.
+This is particularly true for people with misaligned or mal-positioned teeth, partially erupted teeth, or wanting teeth brushing habits.
 If there is a mass of plaque that is hard to remove, it will eventually lead to gum disease and tooth decay.
 There is imminent danger for the neighboring tooth as well, as it can decay and be subjected to removal.

 The best way to treat impacted wisdom teeth is to remove them completely.
 As aforementioned, the ease of removal is this order: vertical, mesial, horizontal and distal impactions.
 The right thing to do right now is to head to URBN Dental and find out whether you have impacted teeth that are easier or harder to remove.
 If you will undergo wisdom teeth surgery to remove teeth that are embedded to the jaw bone, you can have the option of having the procedure under local anesthetic, oral sedation, or general anesthesia.
 But for simpler wisdom tooth removal, your dentist will use local anesthesia to numb the area being treated.
 After the surgical process of impacted wisdom teeth removal, the socket area is often treated to promote healing, and further post-op instructions will be given to you.